Guyuan Travel Guide

 Administrative Division: 1 district (Yuanzhou); 4 counties (Xiji, Longde, Jingyuan, Pengyang)

-Location: Guyuan lies in the south of Ningxia Hui Autonomous Region, on the west bank of the upper reaches of the Qingshui River and northeast of the Liupan Mountains.
-The city is bordered by Zhongwei and Wuzhong in the north and by Gansu Province on the other three sides.
+Guyuan lies in the south of Ningxia Hui Autonomous Region, on the west bank of the upper reaches of the Qingshui River and northeast of the Liupan Mountains.
+The city is bordered by Zhongwei and Wuzhong to the north and by Gansu Province on the other three sides.
+In the past, Guyuan was crucial to religious transmission from western China to the inland.
+Ancient Islamic civilization and Central Plains culture mingled here.

 Liupan Mountain, extending 149 miles from north to south, adds a piece of precious greenness on the loess plateau.
 Spanning across Longde, Guyuan and Jingyuan Counties, the mountain covers an area of 67,800 hectares, with seventy percent of which is covered by thick forest.
 Due to its nice native vegetation and biodiversity of species, it is famed as "Green Island" or "Wet Island".
 The land is the home to various plants and animals.
 There are 150 kinds of plants of high economic value, 213 kinds of vertebrates, 158 kinds of birds, and 905 kinds of insects.
 Amongst them, the leopard is under national first class protection.